 - it is a standard so you are not tied to a vendor.

 - it uses XML as data source.

 Many free/open source products have a license model that puts strong restrictions on the way you may use the software.
 Not surprisingly there are software companies that do not allow the use in their code any open source software other than Apache Foundation one.
 So if you use Apache you know you are on the safe side.

 Once you have installed Apache-FO, let's see how we can create a very simple PDF file.
 Initially we will use the file hello.fo for this.
 The output will contain the lines “Hello John” and “Hello Mary”.
-It is not the the aim of this article to present XSL-FO language in detail, there is a good tutorial here, but you can see the hight level structure is made of the document layout (red lines) and the page content (blue lines).
+It is not the the aim of this article to present XSL-FO language in detail, but you can see the high level structure is made of the document layout and the page content.

 <?xml version="1.0" encoding="UTF-8"?>

 <fo:simple-page-master margin-right="2cm" margin-left="2cm" margin-bottom="1cm" margin-top="0.5cm" font-family="sans-serif" page-width="21cm" page-height="29.7cm" master-name="main">

 Using Apache FOP command line utility you can convert this file to PDF.
 For instance:

 fop hello.fo hello.pdf

 You could automatically create the file hello.fo by different means, however the recommended way to create this file is by putting the data (persons’ names) in a XML file like for example this one: